© Helen Johnson

 When her hair was smoothed, Leffie climbed into bed beside her doll.
 "Tell us a story, Father," she said.
 She tucked the blanket around Ingunn and dropped a kiss on the hempen face.

-I glanced up, but his face was bent over Leffie.
+I glanced up, but could not see his face as he bent over Leffie.

 "Volund, half–Elven, knew such secrets of smithing," began Father, "That a sword crafted by him gave mastery to any who wielded it."